EliHei2/segger_dev/docs/api/segger/training/train/index.rst

       Defines the validation step.

-      This method computes the loss for a single batch during validation, logs the loss and other metrics (AUROC, F1 score), and returns the loss.

       :param batch: The batch of data.
       :type batch: Any
       :param batch_idx: The index of the batch.